Hyundai Ioniq Electric running costs

 However, the official figures suggest that the updated Ioniq Electric is the more efficient of the two: its 194 miles of range are provided by a 38.3kWh battery, while the Leaf returns less despite having more capacity at its disposal.

 The Ioniq Electric’s on-paper efficiency of five miles per kilowatt-hour (kWh) is right up there with what we’ve seen from our Kia e-Niro long-term test car, and our first drive in the Netherlands suggested the official estimate is close to what you’ll experience in the real world.

 We saw a steady fives miles per kWh – even on the motorway – throughout our test drive, although the warm conditions were near-perfect.
 In the UK’s milder climate, we’d expect to see a little less range on a typical day.

 There’s a really big potential saving on the horizon for company-car drivers: company-car Benefit-in-Kind tax for zero-emissions cars is set to fall to 0% in the 2020/2021 financial year, and this will apply retroactively to cars registered before 6 April 2020.

 BiK then rises to 1% for these cars the following year, hitting 2% the year after that.
 With the rate set at 16% for 2019/20, this effectively means a saving of £1,054 and £2,109 for 20 and 40% taxpayers respectively in 2020.

 Hyundai Ioniq Electric insurance group

-Road tax, or Vehicle Excise Duty, for electric vehicles is currently free, and the Hyundai Ioniq is no exception.
+Road tax – otherwise known as Vehicle Excise Duty (VED) is currently free for all electric cars and the Ioniq Electric is no exception.